Amazon destruction: Could Bolsonaro be charged with crimes against humanity?

 And presumably, you are hoping to set a precedent with this case?

 Absolutely!
 The need to set this precedent is highlighted by showing the gravity of the crime, and where the climate comes in.
 The climate part of our 300-page complaint is of no legal relevance.
 But it shows the impacts, the gravity of the crime.
 So, we hope to create a precedent for future prosecutions of similar kind and gravity.
 Whatever the ICC decides, it will have a strong impact in other jurisdictions.

 You, as the initiator of All Rise are Austrian.
 To what extent is the support you have so far international?

 The international support is enormous.
 Just look at our advisory boards: We have Human Rights Watch on board.
-We have Client Earth on board.
 We have a former retired ICC judge on board.
 So this is big.
 The Brazilian support was more difficult to get for security reasons.
 But we finally got fantastic support, from the biggest climate NGO in Brazil called Observatório do Clima or Climate Observatory.
 We went through a due diligence process with them that looked at the Climate Report, legal report, and they provided us a letter of support, which we attached also to the criminal complaint that we filed today.

 So what are the next steps that we hear about or the next developments likely to be?